 Materials provided in the box & included in course cost:

-Please note: Delivery for the materials box is included for UK addresses.
-If you live outside of UK, there will be an additional postage cost - please select 'Ask a Question' if you live outside the UK and would like to join the course.
+Cost of delivery for the materials box is included for UK addresses.
+If you live outside of the UK there will be an additional postage cost or an option to join without the materials box - - please select 'Chat with the Maker' if you live outside the UK and would like to join the course.

 What you will need for the online sessions: